Netherlands in the Eurovision Song Contest 1967

-The Netherlands was represented by Thérèse Steinmetz, with the song "Ring-dinge-ding", at the 1967 Eurovision Song Contest, which took place on 8 April in Vienna.
-Steinmetz was selected internally by broadcaster NOS and the song was revealed on 1 March as the winner of the Dutch final.
+The Netherlands was represented at the Eurovision Song Contest 1967 with the song "Ring-dinge-ding", composed by Johnny Holshuyzen, with lyrics by Gerrit den Braber, and performed by Thérèse Steinmetz.
+The Dutch participating Broadcaster, Nederlandse Televisie Stichting (NTS), selected its entry through a national final, after having previously selected the performer internally.

 Before Eurovision

-Nationaal Songfestival 1967

 The national final was hosted by Leo Nelissen on 22 February from the Kloosterhoeve in Harmelen, the smallest town ever to play host to a Dutch final.
 The winning song was chosen by postcard voting, and on 1 March, this time from the Theater Orpheus in Apeldoorn, Steinmetz performed all six songs again before the results of the vote were announced.
 "Ring-dinge-ding" turned out to be the easy winner by a margin of well over 2,000 votes.